Private Project

 Director Biography - Maude Michaud

 Maude Michaud is an award-winning Montreal-based writer-director specializing in genre entertainment who has been making a name for herself over the past 20 years with films that use horror metaphors to address social issues.
-Her body of work includes over a dozen critically acclaimed short films which have toured the international festival circuit.
+With over a dozen critically acclaimed short films which have toured the international festival circuit, her body of work explores identity, mental health, interpersonal relationships and the horror of normality.

 Her debut feature film, DYS-, World Premiered to a sold out crowd at the 2014 Fantasia International Film Festival where it won the Audience Award for Best Canadian Feature.
 She is currently in development on her second feature film.